deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

-- sharing a "group chat invite" that any receiver who has installed Delta Chat can tap to join, or
+- sharing a "group chat invite" that any receiver who has installed Delta Chat can tap to join the group, or

 - being added to a secure group chat which will allow you to message any group member.

 <img src="../assets/blog/2023-11-qr-scan.jpg" style="width:160px; clear:both; margin-left:.5em; margin-bottom:.2em;" />
 <img src="../assets/blog/green-checkmark.svg" width="140" style="margin-left:1em;" />

-Using one of these methods, you end up with "guaranteed end-to-end encryption".
-See the [2024 security analysis from ETH Zuerich researchers](https://delta.chat/en/2024-03-25-crypto-analysis-securejoin) for more info.

-Secure chat setup also works in mesh networks in the Amazon Rain Forest as well as in regions that are cut off from the wider Internet and where users can only access a local server because no central key server or global infrastructure is required.
+Note that these secure chat setups also work fine in mesh networks in the Amazon Rain Forest or in regions that are cut off from the wider Internet because no central key server or other global infrastructure is required.

 ## New: Introduce a contact by attaching a "VCard"